PoojaDS22/ML-Sales-Forecasting/README.md

 ## Domain Background

-### What is the Meaning of Retail?
+### What is Retail?

 Retail is how producers of goods and services get their products to the consumer.
 Retailers often get their goods directly from the manufacturer.That is when a commodity becomes a finished product.

 Retailers can also buy products from a store person, wholesaler, or distributor

-### How Retail Works?
+### How does Retail work?

 Retailers make money by purchasing goods from suppliers and manufacturers.
-They raise prices well above the cost of labor, equipment, and distribution.
+They raise prices well above the cost of labor, equipment and distribution.
 Everyone along the supply chain does this.

-Retailers can sometimes make more money if they bypass wholesalers and purchase directly from the factory.
+Sometimes Retailers can make more money if they bypass wholesalers and purchase directly from the factory.

 This price increase is known as a "markup" or the retailer's "profit margin."
-It's typically 100% (double the cost) at each stage.
+It is typically 100% (double the cost) at each stage.
 That's called "keystone markup."

-It's needed to cover costs and provide enough profit to pay stockholders or private owners.
+It covers the cost and provides enough profit to pay stockholders or private owners.

-### How we can help retail businesses through Machine learning models?
+### How can we help retail businesses through Machine learning models?

-Retail is a subset of business where its sale occurs when a business sells a product or service to an individual consumer for his or her use.
+Retail is a subset of the business where its sale occurs when a business sells a product or service to an individual consumer for his or her use.

 This retail industry is generating a large amount of customer data.